kluge7/IDATT2502-NES-SM-ML/.github/ISSUE_TEMPLATE/research_request.md

 ---
 name: 🔬 Research Template
-description: Use this template when the task is a topic that needs to be looked further into
+about: Use this template when the task is a topic that needs to be looked further into
 title: "[RESEARCH] "
 ---